899 Whalley Avenue,

 Artist Robert Greenberg, a Rhode Island School of Design graduate with studios in New York City, Newport, RI and New Haven, CT., aims to educate children and adults on important events in Amercian History.
 While highlighting noteworthy local events, inventions and personalities, Greenberg celebrates the significance of each geographic location to our country as a whole.

 As a RISD graduate myself as well as an admirer of Greenberg's crocodile art, I made the trip to New Haven to see this show.
-Wearing my new North Face down jacket to keep the cold at bay, I took the train from NYC for the opening.
+Wearing one of my new North Face down jackets to keep the cold at bay, I took the train from NYC for the opening.
 I don't know but New Haven just seems colder and more raw than NYC.
 Thank goodness for the North Face technology.
 I have several of their jackets for different times of the year from their soft shell jacket to this new down jacket.
 This might be designed for ski mountaineering, backcountry skiing and alpine climbing, but it sure fits the bill for New England winter weather in an urban setting just as well.

 If you have read any press about Greenberg: you will know thw answer to: Why Crocodiles?
 Building upon the urban myth about reptiles living beneath the streets of New York City, Greenberg explains how he felt when he first moved to Times Square: